imager-io/imager/ports/nodejs/README.md

 * [Modern Image Optimization for 2020 - Issues, Solutions, and Open Source Solutions](https://medium.com/@colbyn/modern-image-optimization-for-2020-issues-solutions-and-open-source-solutions-543af00e3e51)

 ## Future - Short (to long) Term

 In addition to the preexisting CLI tool and in accordance with “becoming the industry standard” mantra.

 Port to every major programming language.
 Idiomatically following the given languages conventions, including dependency management.
 What I have in mind is not requiring cargo in the installation picture, and distributing self contained libs.

-So for NodeJS using NAPI (which I have some experience with) computationally expensive work should be offloaded from the main thread to the NodeJS managed thread pool.
-Following on the JS side, control will return immediately with a promise wrapping the eventual result.
-I’ve written a macro that does essentially this [here](https://github.com/colbyn/web-images-js/blob/9b766b8bdfccb2c429832e461d2be680b61966c9/src/utils.rs#L116).

-Although for now the CLI tool can work everywhere, as is common with FFmpeg.

 ## Future - Long Term